-Your kids are going back to school and you’re ready for the best year ever, but you know the statistics; 17% of students are bullied, more than once a month.
-And it doesn’t really matter how old you are, where you go to school, what color you are, or where you live, bullies are everywhere.
+If you have school aged children, then you know the statistics; 17% of students are bullied, more than once a month.
+It doesn’t really matter how old you are, where you go to school, what color you are, or where you live; bullies are everywhere.
 So it’s time to be smart and help your kids learn the tools and tactics that work to prevent bullying.

 Bullying can be physical, verbal, or the cyber version.
 Thankfully there are some tools you can help your kids put into place to avoid, prevent and cope with bullying, in all its forms.
 Here are ten things you can teach your kids to do when they’re being bullied.

-Posted: August 09, 2019
+Posted: August 16, 2020

 Going back to school after a long break can be difficult enough for children and families, even in the best of times.
 And as the world feels the effects of the COVID-19 pandemic, although the situation is different from place to place, there are a lot of common questions and uncertainties arising in both parents and children.
 Of course, returning to school safely is at the top of everyone’s list, but parents must also be aware of the potential for anxiety or stress in their children.
 According to the Centers For Disease Control:

 After a disaster, children may develop symptoms of anxiety, depression, and post-traumatic stress disorder.
 Mental health plays an important role in physical health, school performance, behavior, and long-term quality of life.

 The good news is there are steps we can take to help our kids get back to school safely and with confidence, whether they are attending school in-person, online, or a hybrid of the two.
 We’ve put together a list of tips to help you and your family have a happy and successful back-to-school time!

 4 Great Tips For Getting Back To Normal After Lockdown